 Men are slightly more likely to have multiple myeloma than women.

-Multiple myeloma is almost twice as common among African-Americans as white Americans.
+Multiple myeloma is more than twice as common among African-Americans as white Americans.
 The reason for this is not known.

 About 10,710 Americans will die of multiple myeloma this year.